 Shopping for your wedding rings online is an exciting experience, but in addition to choosing your setting it’s important to provide accurate size information to avoid returning the ring.
 In a jewelry store, you can try the rings on until you find the one that fits best.
 What should you consider when ordering a tungsten carbide wedding ring from an online store?

 This can happen for several reasons: some sizing rods are made inaccurately or have become inaccurate from years of use.
-In addition the way the measurement is taken from the sizing rod is important.
-Some jewelers read the measurement on the upper edge of the rod while other reads the measurement from the middle of the rings.
+In addition, the way the measurement is taken from the sizing rod is important.
+Some jewelers read the measurements at the upper edge of the ring while other reads the measurement from the middle of the rings.

 The most accurate way to measure ring size is from where the lower edge of the ring comes to rest with the sizing rod pointing upward.
 That’s why you might be told different about the same ring if you visit many different jewelers.

-Because tungsten carbide rings cannot be resized a jeweler would have make a prohibitively high investment to carry a full inventory of half sizes in tungsten rings.
+Because these rings cannot be resized a jeweler would have to make a prohibitively high investment to carry a full inventory of half and full sizes.
 So if you purchase a ring from a store that does not offer half sizes, and after you receive the ring you find out that you need a half size smaller, you will not be able get it from the same jeweler.

-Some people have a hard time get the correct ring size when buying a new tungsten carbide ring because they use a gold wedding band ring that they currently own for measuring.
+Some people have a hard time get the correct ring size because they use a gold wedding band ring that they currently own for measuring.
 If the ring is made in non-comfort-fit design, or straight fit design, a tungsten carbide ring in the same size will be too large.
-A rule of thumb when using a this method is to order your new tungsten ring one-half size smaller if your current gold band ring is not a comfort fit ring.
+A rule of thumb when using this method is to order your new comfort-fit ring a half size smaller if your current gold band ring is not a comfort fit ring.